Discover Student Loans

 Private student loan forgiveness

 Many private student loan lenders do not have forgiveness programs.
-However, some lenders may be forgive loans in the event of death or permanent disability.
+However, some lenders may forgive loans in the event of the primary borrower's death or permanent disability.
 Contact your private student loan lender for more information.

-Will I be taxed on federal student loans that are forgiven?
+Will I be taxed on student loans that are forgiven?

 Borrowers may be taxed on federal student loans that are canceled or discharged for other reasons such as: